williarj/williarj.github.io/bio491_conflict/bio491_conflict.markdown

 ## Finals Week

-### Final- Game Day
+### Final - Game Day
-* Date: TBD
+* Date: Monday Feb 19 8 AM, M115
-* We'll meet in the class room to play each others games and do peer evaluations.
+* We'll meet to play each others games and do peer evaluations.
 Feel free to invite friends who need a break from finals, expect other visitors who will test your game.
 These visitors should leave knowing more genetics than when they came into the room.
 * ❗ **Due: Final versions of game documents including compiled final document.**

 <hr style="border:2px solid gray">